OGGM/oggm/docs/flowlines.rst

 Our algorithm is an implementation of the procedure described by `Kienholz et al., (2014)`_.
-Appart from some minor changes (mostly the choice of certain parameters), we stayed very close to the original paper.
+Appart from some minor changes (mostly the choice of certain parameters), we stayed close to the original algorithm.

 .. _Kienholz et al., (2014): http://www.the-cryosphere.net/8/503/2014/